abidh/llvm-project/flang/docs/DebugGeneration.md

 MLIR for a function only if there is a `FusedLoc` with a `SubprogramAttr`[5] on  it.
 A `FusedLoc` is an MLIR Location fused with a metadata.
 This requires that all Function operations in FIR/MLIR have the `FusedLoc`.

+There is existing AddDebugFoundationPass which generates generates enough debug metadata for function to enable line table information.
+Although many bits in it are hardcoded at the moment.

 I propose that we add a pass that walks over all the Functions and add a `FusedLoc` with `SubprogramAttr`. `SubprogramAttr` requires a few other